Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 The design is unique as well.
 It looks good sitting on a counter.

-It fits on the dinette table in our small RV, but I’ve started to use it in the bathtub.
+It fits on the dinette table in our small RV, but I’ve used it in the bathtub.

 The main complaint I’ve seen about this dryer is the moist air that comes out of the back.
 It’s an issue if you don’t have any ventilation, but you can get creative and find solutions.